thycotic/dsv-docs/extensions/jenkins/index.md

 [tags]: # (,)
 [priority]: # (2300)

-# Jenkins Extension to DevOps Secrets Vault
+# Jenkins Extension for DevOps Secrets Vault

 The Jenkins extension allows builds to retrieve secrets from the vault at runtime.
 It can bind secrets to environment variables through a build step, or by reference in a **jenkinsfile**.